5 useful small business networking tips for entrepreneurs

 Having the LinkedIn app on your phone can make this easy, as all you’ll need to do is search for their name and click “connect.”
 Of course, business cards still work well, too.

 When you do follow up, open with a “callback” from your initial meeting.
 Most importantly, make sure you lead the conversation to the next step in the relationship – whether that be a formal sales appointment or a casual coffee.

-Pro Tip: Networking isn’t just a great way to meet with your peers, it can also lead to new customers for your service business.
-Check out how in our full guide on how to attract new clients.
+Top Tip: Networking isn’t just a great way to meet with your peers, it can also lead to new customers for your service business.
+Check out how in our guide on 32 proven ways to increase your clients as a freelancer 🧲